makersacademy/airport_challenge/README.md

 * I used rubocop to clean up my code and finished with no faults.

-* I did not complete the challenge, I ran out of time before satisfying the final user story but I'm happy I could have extrapolated what I did for taking off to satisfy this with a little more time.
+* I did not complete the challenge, I ran out of time before satisfying the final user story.
+The IRB runs as below, with a RuntimeError and the expected error message - more work required.
+I'm happy I could have resolved this and used it to satisfy the final user story with a little more time.

 **The program is run like this**